Matsemann/Declaraoids/README.md

 * The Where is optional, will select all elements in the array if not present
 * Can have multiple conditions separated by `And`
 * A condition consists of the property to be compared, the comparison, and the name of the parameter to the function.
-Like `NameEqualsX`, will compare `name` on each object in the array with the value `x` from the passed object.
+Like `NameEqualsX`, will compare `name` on each object in the array with the value of `x` from the passed object.

 ### Property